Unitary equivalence in Generalized Uncertainty Principle theories: Construction of the domains

 We can construct the adjoint of $q_1^{\dagger}, q_2^{\dagger}$, that is the bi-adjoint of $q_1,q_2$, reiterating the definition above, in view of the domains \eqref{adj_q1_dom} and \eqref{adj_q2_dom}. \\ In the Hilbert space $\mathcal{H}_1$ we have that:

 Given that now $\psi \in \Dom{q_1^\dagger}$, no specific boundary conditions hold; therefore, we cannot recognize directly the integral equality above as the definition for the weak derivative.
-By integration by parts, we obtain:
+We can perform {an integration by parts}, noticing that $\psi \in \Dom{q_1^\dagger}$ and asking for $\phi$ to admit weak derivative in $L^2\left(\mathbb{R}, \frac{du}{f(u)}\right)$ (the precise meaning of this {integration by parts} is explained later):

 By demanding the vanishing of the boundary term and the equality of the two integrals, we obtain the domain of the operator $q_1^{\dagger\dagger}$: